shubhsaur/syncfusion-dashboard/README.md

 ## Project Overview

-This is an admin dashboard with bulit in features like fully functional calendar, a kanban board, a WYSIWYG editor, and a color picker, as well as seven different charts!
+This is an admin dashboard fully responsive with bulit in features such as:
+* Fully functional calendar
+* a kanban board
+* a WYSIWYG editor
+* a color picker
+* 8 different Charts (Line, Pie, Financial, Stacked, Area, Bar, Color Mapping, Pyramid)
+* Dark Mode
+* Theme Settings

+All the above features are integrated using syncfusion ui components which makes building these features so easy.

-### Tech Used
+### Built With

--> HTML
+* HTML
--> CSS
+* CSS
--> Javascript
+* Javascript
--> ReactJS
+* ReactJS
--> Syncfusion UI Components
+* Syncfusion UI Components

 ### Live Site